GSA/FedRAMP-OllaLab-Lean/streamlit_app/app/table2json_extractor/1_project_description.md

 - **Omission Rules**: Parameters to specify conditions under which certain rows or columns may be excluded from extraction (e.g., skipping empty rows or columns).
 - **Data Formatting**: Indications on how to format the extracted data for output (e.g., date formats, numerical formats).
 - **Error Handling Instructions**: Guidelines for how the system should behave when it encounters unexpected data formats or extraction errors, such as what fallback mechanisms to engage or how to log such occurrences.

-#### **2. Table Selection**
-Table selection allows users to specify which tables to extract from a document, particularly important when multiple tables are present or when only certain data is relevant.
-Consider the following aspects of table selection:
-- **Table Indexing**: Users can refer to tables by their index (e.g., Table 1, Table 2) based on their order in the document.
-This requires a preview functionality so users can see a summary or a thumbnail of the tables available for extraction.
-- **Selective Extraction by Criteria**: Users may define specific criteria for the tables they need.
-This could include:
-  - **Keyword Matching**: Use keywords or phrases that must appear in the table content or header for it to be selected for extraction.
-For example, selecting only tables that have the word "Summary" in the header.
-  - **Row or Column Criteria**: Users can specify conditions based on the data within rows or columns.
-For instance, extract only tables with a specified number of rows or where a particular column contains values above a certain threshold.
-- **Structured Preview**: Incorporate a structured preview feature where users can visualize the tables extracted temporarily without fully committing to the extraction.
-This functionality allows users to confirm selections before proceeding to structured extraction.
-- **Multiple Table Selection**: Provide the ability for users to select multiple tables simultaneously by checking boxes or using a multi-select dropdown list, enhancing the efficiency of the extraction process.
-- **Saved Queries/Profiles**: Allow users to save predefined extraction profiles based on their often-used parameters, including selection criteria, formatting expectations, and data handling rules.
-This feature supports repeatability for users who extract similar data frequently.
-- **Regular Expression Matching**: Use regular expressions to identify tables or specific data patterns across the document, facilitating more complex and flexible selection rules.

 #### **3. Structure Interpretation**
 Effective structure interpretation is crucial for accurately extracting and representing complex tables from files like Microsoft Word and PDF documents.
 Complex tables often include features such as merged cells, nested tables, irregular structures, and hierarchical data.
 Properly interpreting these structures ensures that the extracted data maintains its intended meaning and usability.
 User will need to clarify the guidelines and strategies for interpreting various complex table structures during the extraction process: